 Implementing the Digital Humani API is pretty straightforward.
 Simply choose the reforestation project you would like to donate to.
 Next, add a short piece of code to your website to call the API requesting the planting of a tree.
 When your users make the action of your choice, for instance, a form submission a request to plant a tree will be made.

 That’s it, a tree is planted!
 Your organisation will then be billed $1 per tree from the project you are working with.
 You’ll be able to see how many trees are planted via monthly reports and those who make the action will receive a certificate.

 What is Cyclr doing with Digital Humani’s API?

-We have chosen to partner with One Tree Planted, a non-profit reforestation organisation planting trees across the world and where they are needed most.
+We have chosen to partner with One Tree Planted.
+They are a non-profit reforestation organisation planting trees across the world and where they are needed most.

 The RaaS will initially be applied to our Newsletter subscription button.
 For every new action taken a popup will activate where a user can input their email address.
 A tree will be requested with One Tree Planted when the user subscribes to our newsletter.
 The user will then receive a certificate thanking them for their donation.

-The RaaS can also be implemented when a user makes an in-app purchase, a user switches to online billing, or refers a friend.
-In the future we intend to extend the RaaS to other aspects on our website, social media and customer surveys.
+The RaaS can also be implemented when a user makes an in-app purchase, a user switches to online billing, or refers to a friend.
+In the future, we intend to extend the RaaS to other aspects of our website, social media and customer surveys.

 We are implementing this green initiative to help offset our carbon footprint, and encourage further climate-friendly ideas across our organisation.
 We ultimately want to have a positive impact on the environment, and help our planet recover and thrive greenly.